CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.4 IT cabling.md

 #### INF.4.A4 Requirements Analysis for IT Cabling

-Basically, an analysis of the requirements that have an influence on a future-proof, needs-based and economic execution of the IT cabling should be carried out.
-In it SHOULD first the short-term planned use by the users in the institution and on that basis the longer-term development of the IT use be estimated.
+Basically, an analysis of the requirements that have an influence on the future-proof, needs-based and economic execution of IT cabling should be carried out.
+In it SHOULD first the short-term planned use by the users in the institution and on that basis the longer-term development of the IT-use be estimated.
 In addition, the protection goals of availability, integrity, and confidentiality must be considered in IT cabling requirements analysis.

 #### INF.4.A5 Decrease in IT cabling [Head of Building Services]